tim-hardcastle/Pipefish/README.md

 The Charm interpreter automatically does type conversion between Charm types and Go types.
 If you wish the function to be passed a Charm object, use the suffix `raw`, e.g:

 ```
-nthFromLast(L list raw, n int) : gofunc {
+nthFromLast(L list raw, n int) : gocode {
     return L.Elements[len(L.Elements) - 1 - n]
 }
 ```

 In order to use this properly it is necessary to learn the public methods of Charm’s Object interface and the classes that implement it.

-When the initialization of Go code fails, a file called `gofunc<n>.go` will be left in Charm's root folder: it consists of Go code generated from your code.
+When the initialization of Go code fails, a file called `gocode<n>.go` will be left in Charm's root folder: it consists of Go code generated from your code.
 The wrapping around the code in your function(s) is simple and the resulting file no harder to debug than ordinary Go.

-You can import from Go by prefacing the name of the thing to import with gofunc, e.g:
+You can import from Go by prefacing the name of the thing to import with gocode, e.g:

 ```
 import

-gofunc "strings"
+gocode "strings"
 ```

 The `strings`, `math`, and `fmt` libraries are implemented by wrapping Charm functions around the Go standard libraries.